 The total emissions for the new gas field weren’t calculated as part of the government’s approval process, nor were they evaluated against the objective of limiting global temperature rise to 1.5 degrees as set out in the Paris Agreement.
 This is why we deemed the decision to be unlawful.

 Funding a massive new gas field instead of renewables is also a clear contradiction of the UK’s obligation to help other countries meet their own climate targets.

 What was the outcome of the legal challenge?

-On 15 March 2022, Mrs Justice Thornton, one of two judges who heard the case, ruled that the decision to support Mozambique LNG was unlawful.
+On 15 March 2022, Mrs Justice Thornton, one of 2 judges who heard the case, ruled that the decision to support Mozambique LNG was unlawful.
 This was because UKEF had no rational basis to find the project was compatible with the UK's commitments under the Paris Agreement, partially due to UKEF failing to assess the project’s total emissions impact by taking into account those produced through the “end-use” of the gas, for example, when combusted in power plants.
 Mrs Justice Thornton also found that Ministers were deprived of an adequate understanding of the scale of emissions impact from the project.

 This was a highly significant ruling, but in an extraordinary legal event, the judgment was split: while Mrs Justice Thornton upheld the grounds, Lord Justice Stuart-Smith dismissed them – with no majority view established.

 The court instead disallowed the case on the basis that full consensus wasn’t reached by both judges, while also granting us permission to appeal.
 Our appeal was heard in December 2022, and in January 2023 the Court of Appeal rejected our challenge.
 We then requested permission to appeal from the Supreme Court, but this was denied in June 2023, bringing our case to an end.